Mostafa1Jamal1/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 `3-rectangle.js` -> same as `2-rectangle.js` and:
 Create an instance method called print() that prints the rectangle using the character X

+`4-rectangle.js` -> same as `3-rectangle.js` and:
+Create an instance method called rotate() that exchanges the width and the height of the rectangle Create an instance method called double() that multiples the width and the height of the rectangle by 2